Edwin Castagna: Career

+Castagna took a leave of absence to join the U.S. Army to serve in World War II.
+He assumed command of one of the 771st Tank Battalions deployed to Europe and was awarded the Bronze Star Medal and Purple Heart.

+After the war, Castagna returned to Washoe County to continue his work as their library director.

+In 1949 Castagna became the director the Glendale, California Public Library and then was appointed director position at the Long Beach Public Library.

+While in Long Beach, Castagna served as president of the California Library Association in 1954.

 In 1960, Castagna was offered the position of director of the Enoch Pratt Free Library in Baltimore, Maryland.
 During his tenure, the Pratt Library took responsibility for the Peabody Institute Library and helped to establish a library school at the University of Maryland.

 During his time in Baltimore, Castagna served as president of the American Library Association from 1964 to 1965.
 He retired from the Pratt Library in 1975.

+Death and legacy

-On November 26, 1983 Castagna and his wife Rachel Dent Castagna took their own lives by taking sleeping pills after Edwin Castagna received a terminal health diagnosis.
+On November 26, 1983, Castagna and his wife Rachel Dent Castagna took their own lives by taking sleeping pills after Edwin Castagna received a terminal health diagnosis.
 Their estates were split between bequests to the Enoch Pratt Free Library and the library school at the University of California, Berkeley.